 This website is based on work supported by the National Science Foundation under Grant #0942344 and a grant from the Michigan Space Grant Consortium.
 Any opinions, findings and conclusions or recommendations expressed on this website are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 January: Research Mentors' abstracts have been accepted by the Michigan Academy.
-Mentors prepare to present at the Conference at Andrews University on March 13, 2015.

 December: Oral presentations and poster presentations of the preliminary results of student research projects were given at the Calvin Environmental Assessment Program (CEAP).

 Students reflect on their FYRES experience in 2014.

 November: Students carry out field research and analysis for final projects.

 October 23: Students have written research papers, learned and used various research methods in labs, and are now beginning field research for their final projects.